thewind1984/jquery-uat/README.md

 **NOTE:** *You can add some pixels by passing `extra` argument, which is integer by default.*
 * `.wait (number: ms)`
 waits for passed milliseconds before the next test / step.
 It could be helpful, if you called `.clickBy` method, which uses some animation, and then you would like to check for instance, `.isObjVisible`
+* `.redirectTo (string: url)`
+redirects current page to another URL in order to proceed with tests
+**NOTE 1:** *each page should include .js file of plugin in order to be initialized after DOM is loaded*
+**NOTE 2:** *redirection to the initial page, from where tests are started, could bring unexpected results*

 ### Hotkeys